Creating

 Hmmm, maybe a bit too far.
 This is pretty ghastly stuff.
 Flat, no rhythm, no sense of setting or pacing, no stage direction or internalization.
 Just talking heads in a box.
 The sentences all sound the same so it reads choppy and unnatural.

 To fix this, it's not uncommon to add description, internalization, and stage direction.
-All good things to add, but it's easy to go too far here as well.
+All important things to flesh out a scene and bring it to life, but it's easy to go too far here as well.

 "Are they still out there?"
 Bob asked Sally.
 The motel parking lot was black, and not even the sliver of moon cast enough light to see into the shadows.